Nonprofits, Are You Reporting Special Events Correctly?July 15, 2021

-What costs are considered direct benefit to donors?
+What costs are considered direct benefits to donors?

-The direct benefit to donors are the actual costs (not the fair value required by the IRS to be reported to donors) of the items and services provided to the attendees as enticements to attend the special event.
-They are costs such as meals, facility rental costs, decorations, entertainment, refreshments, and raffle prizes.
+The direct donor benefit costs are the actual costs (not the fair value required by the IRS to be reported to donors) of the items and services provided to the attendees as enticements to attend the special event.
+For example, they are costs such as meals, valet, entertainment, refreshments, and gifts.

 What costs are considered fundraising costs?